Technopig100/adk-wallpapers/README.md

 ## ADK-Linux Wallpapers

-Adk-linux Wallpapers is a colection of mountain images.
+Adk-linux Wallpapers is a collection of mountain images.

 In this repository you'll find: